RockingShip/jsFractalZoom/README.md

 To switch to physical pixels, toggle the `HiRes` button on the control panel.

 For more information, visit the side project: [https://github.com/xyzzy/realDPI](https://github.com/xyzzy/realDPI)

+## The `zoomer` architecture

+The `zoomer` engine lets you visually navigate through a procedurally generated landscape.
+It assumes that calculating pixel value is highly expensive.
+Maximises reuse of data from the previous frame to avoid unnecessary calculations,
+New pixel values are calculated in order of significance.

+###  Navigation

+The directional viewing vector consists of three components:

+  - The x,y coordinates, extendable to 3D or more
+  - radius
+  - rotational angle

+Updating the directional vector is user defined.

+### States

+`zoomer` is a timed state machine to construct frames.

+The states are:

+  - COPY
+    Construct rulers for scaling/shifting pixels from previous frame.
+    Copy pixels using an `indexed memcpy()`.
+    Determine calculate order for rows/columns.
+-
+  - UPDATE
+    Update key pixels along an axis, called a scanline.
+    Key pixels are pixels that have been scanned along in all directions.
+    Flood fill neighbours to create motion blur using `interleaved memcpy()`.

+  - RENDER
+    Copy pixel values from the backing store to a RGBA storage.
+    Optional palettes are applied.
+    Apply rotation where/when necessary using `angled memcpy()`.

+  - PAINT
+    Write RGBA storage to the display.
+    Most probably being a canvas using `putImageData()`.

+###  Phased Locked Loop

+The time needed for `COPY`, `RENDER` and `PAINT` is constant.
+The `UPDATE` timings for calculating a pixel is undetermined.
+Duration and overhead of time measurement functions is considered a factor more than calculating pixel values.
+The stability of framerate depends on the accuracy of timing predictions.

+Phased Locked Loop predicts the number of calculations/iterations based on averages from the past.
+Two time measurements are made, before and after a predetermined number of iterations.
+The number of iterations for the next round is adjusted heuristically.

+Phase Lock Loop is self adapting to environmental changes like Javascript Engine, CPU and display.

+### Coordinates

+Pixel values use three different types of coordinates:

+  - x,y (float) formula coordinate
+  - u,v (int) screen position
+  - i,j (int) backing store location

+Which unit is applicable depends on the position in the data path:

+formula `<-xy->` backingStore `<-ij->` clip/rotation `<-uv->` screen/canvas

+### Backing store

+Backing store has three functions:

+  - Separation of storage/logic
+    Pixel data objects (frames) can easily transfer to web-workers or other distributed agent.

+  - Contains the previous frame
+    Ruler construction requires scoring based on frame differences.
+    Scoring is currently the amount of pixel drift, and can be adapted to different models.

+  - Holds inter-frame
+    Updating scanlines can fill neighbouring pixels.
+    Encoders/Decoders share temporal synced pixel data

 # The `zoomer` architecture